I Love Walking In France

 In larger towns, I like to support family-run chambres d’hôtes (the equivalent of the English Bed and Breakfast) which are less likely to be found on hotel booking websites and often find it hard to compete with larger hotels.
 They offer a warm, friendly welcome and personal service that is sometimes missing from larger establishments.

-La Bulle de Gaston (one room, two people)
+La Bulle de Gaston (1 room, 2 people)

 How to book accommodation in French